-• The UN system to develop and implement an online training course on child rights, including mainstreaming, to be made available to all UN staff on respective learning platforms.

-- UN entities to integrate child rights in existing training and capacity building programmes across the three pillars, or to develop new ones when relevant, and to develop and/or strengthen staff capacity and competence with regards to child rights as relevant to their mandate.
-Action should be taken to identify and assess capacity gaps upon which they should be addressed comprehensively and systematically. - UN entities to provide child rights orientation to senior staff, including representatives/heads of offices, and other senior managers, as well as to Resident Coordinators, where relevant in cooperation with the Committee on the Rights of the Child. - The UN system, including human rights and accountability mechanisms, to consider peer-to-peer and community of practice initiatives to enhance capacity development.
+- Building on existing resources, the UN system to develop and implement an online training course on child rights, including mainstreaming and programming, to be made available to all UN staff on respective learning platforms. - UN entities to integrate child rights in existing training and capacity building programmes across the three pillars, or to develop new ones when relevant, and to develop and/or strengthen staff capacity and competence with regards to child rights as relevant to their mandate.
+Action should be taken to identify and assess capacity gaps upon which they should be addressed comprehensively and systematically. - UN entities to provide child rights orientation to senior staff, including representatives/heads of offices, and other senior managers, as well as to Resident Coordinators, where relevant in cooperation with the Committee on the Rights of the Child. - The UN system, including human rights and accountability mechanisms, to consider peerto-peer and community of practice initiatives to enhance capacity development.